-As with most Indian festivals, the celebration of the “Festival of Lights” is prepared through the medium of food, and comes in a variety of flavours and textures.
+As with most Indian festivals, the celebration of the ‘Festival of Lights’ is through the medium of food, and comes in a variety of flavours and textures.

 With Diwali coming up shortly, we would want to whip up some special, lip smacking treats for our family and friends.
 Any Indian festival is incomplete without having savories to accompany the traditional sweets on our dining tables – so Diwali savouries it is.

 Here are a few of my favourite Diwali savouries, which are easy to prepare, simple and delicious, which have a longish shelf life – so that you can have them handy when guests arrive, and which is not very time consuming to prepare.
 Anyone with a very basic knowledge of cooking can prepare these Diwali savouries.

 And the best part of preparing these Diwali savouries?
 The ease of preparation means that your kids can join you in it, and it is a great way to bond with your little ones during this festive season.

 Masala Murmura is an Indian snack, spicy and slightly tangy in flavour.
 This can be prepared under 15 minutes and is more popular in South India.
 This is a great option for the health conscious ones, as well.

 See the recipe here.

 As the name suggests, this is slightly spicy with a tinge of sweetness packed into it, as well

 A quick snack for those who want stay inside and for the ones who want to celebrate outside, popping a piece or two into their mouth as they watch the fireworks outside.
 Try this peanut masala which will last for a month from here.

 This one is one of the most popular and widely made Diwali savouries.
 It is delicious and is a popular option in North India.
 Serve it as an snack accompanied by garam chai in the evenings.